Common Mental Health Disorders in Teens That Parents Should Look Out For

 Depression

 When depressed, a teen can feel persistent feelings of anxiety, sadness, and even a feeling of emptiness.
 Being depressed goes beyond just feeling “sad”.
-Symptoms/signs of depression are:
+Some symptoms and signs of depression are:

 • Feeling persistently sad, anxious, and empty